Updated May 12, 2020

 In cases where HEU is aware that members have been asked to self-isolate, they have been put on general paid leave regardless of their employer.
 But the union continues to demand that government establish a clear policy that extends general paid leave provisions and adequate sick leave across all health care employers.

-If you were laid off or lost income because of COVID-19, you may be eligible to apply for the Canada Emergency Response Benefit (CERB), Employment Insurance (EI) sickness benefits, EI regular benefits, and EI compassionate care and caregiving benefits.
+If you were laid off or lost your income because of COVID-19, you may be eligible to apply for the Canada Emergency Response Benefit (CERB), Employment Insurance (EI) sickness benefits, EI regular benefits, or EI compassionate care and caregiving benefits.

 Canada Emergency Response Benefit

-- are taking care of a family member who is sick with COVID-19;
+- Are away from work to take care of a family member who is sick with COVID-19;

-- are with children who require care or supervision due to school or daycare closures, and are unable to earn employment income; or
+- Are away from work to take care of children or other dependents who require care or supervision due to school or daycare closures; and

 Employment Insurance – Sickness Benefits